harshita1017/Data-Take-Home-Test-Submission/README.md

 ---

 ## 🎯 **Final Thoughts**
 This approach provides a **scalable and efficient** way to recover from missing or incorrect events in an event-driven system.
-The key steps are:
-1. **Detect** missing/corrupt events.
-2. **Reprocess** them using Kafka replay or inferred data.
-3. **Retry up to 3 times** before moving to the Dead Letter Queue.
-4. **Ensure scalability** to handle large-scale event replay.

-By leveraging Kafka's built-in capabilities and keeping the system flexible, we can maintain **data consistency and correctness** without relying on traditional storage. 🚀
+By leveraging **retry queues and DLQs**, we ensure **fault tolerance, error handling, and debugging support** without depending on database storage. 🚀